-In 1971 in the context of the big PLATO computer-based education project at UIUC I had several physics grad students working with me to develop a PLATO-based mechanics course.
+In 1971 in the context of the big PLATO computer-based education project at UIUC I had several physics grad students working with me to develop a PLATO-based mechanics course (see here for the history of the PLATO project).
 They and I each picked an important/difficult mechanics topic and started writing tutorials on the topics.
 Lynell Cannell was assigned energy and I became concerned that she was the only member of the group not making progress.
 I was about to have a talk with her about this when she came to me to say that she was hung up on a simple case.

 She said, “Suppose you push a block across the floor at constant speed.
 The net force (your push and the opposing friction force) is zero, so choosing the block as the system no work is done, yet the block’s temperature rises, so the internal energy is increasing.
 I’m very confused.”
 I said, “Oh, I can explain this.
 You just, uh, well, you see, uh…..I have no idea.”